-Section 4(1)-Would amend section 4(a) of the act, first, to require the filing of political propaganda disseminated by the agent only when the propaganda is for or in the interests of the agent's foreign principal.
-Secondly, the amendment would eliminate the need for filing the propaganda with both the Department of Justice and the Librarian of Congress.
+Section 4(1) would amend section 4(a) of the act, first, to require the filing of political propaganda disseminated by the agent only when the propaganda is for or in the interests of the agent's foreign principal.
+As presently written, the act requires both the filing and labeling of all propaganda disseminated by a person who is an agent of a foreign principal whether or not the propaganda is for or in the interests of the foreign principal.
+Second, the amendment would eliminate the need for filing the propaganda with both the Department of Justice and the Librarian of Congress.
 The requirement to file propaganda with the Department of Justice would be continued.

-Section 4(2)-Would amend section 4(b) of the act, first, to require the labeling of political propaganda only when the propaganda is for or in the interests of the foreign principal.
-As presently written the act requires both the filing and labeling of all propaganda disseminated by a person who is an agent of a foreign principal whether or not the propaganda is for or in the interests of the foreign principal.
-Secondly, the proposed amendment would require the agent to indicate in the label used with the propaganda the connection or relationship between himself and the propaganda.
+Section 4(2) would amend section 4(b) of the act, first, to require the labeling of political propaganda only when the propaganda is for or in the interests of the foreign principal.
+Second, the proposed amendment would require the agent to indicate on the label used with the propaganda the connection or relationship between himself and the propaganda.